tymyrddin/purple/source/docs/ai-security/input.md

 and the value is auditable.
 Interpretation failures are murkier.
 The output looks plausible.
 The reasoning path is opaque.
 Confidence signals are unreliable.
 Behaviour drifts gradually rather than failing abruptly.

-This is why input layer compromises create operational blind spots rather than just new bugs.
+This is why an input layer compromise is an operational blind spot before it is a bug.
 The system continues to produce outputs that appear reasonable.
 The deviation from intended behaviour is not visible in logs the way a rule misfiring can be made visible.